How to Create Content Without Burning Out

 Friday – MOFU again

-Because I wasn’t creating from alignment.
+Because I was not creating from alignment.

-Eventually, I realised structure isn’t the enemy.
+I realised structure is not the enemy.
+Rigidity is.

 The real shift came when I moved from strict batching to flow-based repurposing.
-Instead of forcing five new posts every week, I started anchoring my content around one core message or theme.
+Instead of forcing five new posts a week, I started anchoring everything around one aligned message or theme.

 → A blog post to deepen it